Methun26/demo-repo/README.md

 # Demo
-watching the free code camp and creating this repo to learn Git and Github.
+watching the free code camp and creating this repo to learn Git and Github!